MxSelfDestruct/get-ip-location-data/README.md

     $
 # Notes
 • Contributions are more than welcome.\
-• ip-api forbids use of its free endpoint for commercial use, so if you're using this in a commercial production environment (god help you), you'll have to fork over some cash to them.
+• IP-API forbids use of its free endpoint for commercial use, so if you're using this in a commercial production environment (god help you), you'll have to fork over some cash to them.